janmeshjs/DevOps-GuideMap/README.md

 This section provides an overview of the essential tools and technologies used in DevOps practices.
 From version control to containerization and automation, find resources to master these technologies.

+Version Control:

+Git: A distributed version control system used for tracking changes in code and collaborating with others.
+Resources: Git Documentation, Pro Git Book
+Continuous Integration (CI) and Continuous Deployment (CD):

+Jenkins: An open-source automation server for building, testing, and deploying code.
+Travis CI: A cloud-based CI service that automates testing and deployment.
+CircleCI: Another cloud-based CI/CD platform with a focus on speed and simplicity.
+Resources: Jenkins Documentation, Travis CI Documentation, CircleCI Documentation Configuration Management:

+Ansible: An automation tool for managing configuration and provisioning of servers.
+Puppet: A configuration management tool for automating software configuration and deployment.
+Chef: An infrastructure automation framework for managing servers and applications.
+Resources: Ansible Documentation, Puppet Documentation, Chef Documentation Containerization and Orchestration:

+Docker: A platform for developing, shipping, and running applications in containers.
+Kubernetes: An open-source container orchestration platform for automating deployment, scaling, and management of containerized applications.
+Resources: Docker Documentation, Kubernetes Documentation Infrastructure as Code (IaC):

+Terraform: An IaC tool for provisioning and managing infrastructure resources.
+CloudFormation: An AWS-specific IaC service for defining and provisioning AWS infrastructure.
+Resources: Terraform Documentation, CloudFormation Documentation Monitoring and Logging:

+Prometheus: An open-source monitoring and alerting toolkit.
+Grafana: A platform for creating interactive and customizable dashboards.
+ELK Stack (Elasticsearch, Logstash, Kibana): A set of tools for collecting, processing, and visualizing logs and metrics.
+Resources: Prometheus Documentation, Grafana Documentation, ELK Stack Documentation

 ## Case Studies

 Learn from real-world examples of successful DevOps implementations.
 Dive into case studies from various industries, understanding how organizations achieved improved efficiency and faster delivery.